Pleasley Colliery: 1921–1938

 In 1921 the deepening to the Blackshale seam was completed.
-In order to wind from this level a much larger winder was installed requiring part of the engine-house to be completely rebuilt to accommodate it.
+In order to wind from this level a much larger winder was installed requiring the engine-house to be completely rebuilt to accommodate it.
 The steam plant was consolidated into a single range of boilers, and a new power-house containing a large mixed-pressure turbo-generator was constructed.

 Following inspection of the deeper seams, it was decided to only work the Deep Hard coal at that point.
 A 1-in-2 cross-measures drift was driven from the Top Hard seam for ventilation purposes and the opening-out began.
 Three longwall faces in the 3 ft thick seam were commenced, but the ensuing recession appears to have made it uneconomic, and production ceased in 1927, all output then being concentrated back in the Top Hard seam, the workings of which were now becoming quite extensive.
 By this time, most of the coal to the north of the river Meden had been worked out and production had shifted to the reserves to the south.
 By the late 1930s, however, these reserves were diminishing rapidly, and exploratory working began in the two underlying seams, the Dunsil and 1st Waterloo.

 In 1938, 1,261 men were employed underground and a further 283 on the surface.
-Electric coal cutters had been in use for some time, but the coal was still being hand loaded, although now onto conveyor belts on the coal face rather than directly into tubs.
+Electric coal-cutters had been in use for some time, but the coal was still being hand loaded, although now onto conveyor belts on the coal-face rather than directly into tubs.
 The new seams were considerably thinner than the 5.5 ft. thick Top Hard and it was anticipated that a larger quantity of small coal would be created.
 In order to process this, a 150-ton-per-hour washery plant was constructed a few hundred yards to the south-west.
 This plant was to play a key role in subsequent years when mechanized loading was introduced and the demand for small coal for power generation soared.